microsoft/PowerApps-Samples/Embed/Canvas/samples/PowerAppsPlayerSdk/README.md

    2. Click on the Apps tab, click or tap the ellipses(...), then Details.
    3. In the Web Link section, copy the GUID after 'tenantid='.

-3. There is a sample App(Player SDK sample) in the repository that can be imported in your environment to quickly get started.
+3. There is a sample App (Player SDK sample) in the repository that can be imported into your environment to get started quickly.

 ## How to run this sample